 The key element in fire protection is fire prevention.
 The key to traffic safety is careful driving.
 Because the accident or fire has happened before we get the call, it is like starting a race in last place.
 If we run fast, work hard and make no mistakes, we may finish the race, but seldom in first place.
 The best we can hope for is to provide comfort to those involved and keep the damage to a minimum.
 We will do our best to give you our best.

-In closing, I want to thank the residents of our response district for their support throughout the years, and ask your continued support that we may continue to serve you.
+In closing, I want to thank the residents of our response district for your support throughout the years, and ask your continued support that we may continue to serve you.

 Union Mills Volunteer Fire Department, Inc.